-In Marion County, Indianapolis, Indiana, it may take anywhere from 8-24 hours for someone to be released from jail once bail is posted.
+In Marion County, Indianapolis, Indiana, it may take anywhere from 8-24 hours for the jail to release someone after they paid bail.
 Several years ago, the wait was even longer.
-If the person is arrested for a domestic violence case they may be held for at, minimum, 8 hours.
+If the police arrest someone for a domestic violence case, they may be held for at, minimum, 8 hours.
 Please see below.

 § 35-33-1-1.7.
 Mandatory hold on person arrested for domestic violence

 |(a)||A facility having custody of a person arrested for a crime of domestic violence (as described in IC 35-31.5-2-78 ) shall keep the person in custody for at least eight (8) hours from the time of the arrest.|

 |(b)||A person described in subsection (a) may not be released on bail until at least eight (8) hours from the time of the person’s arrest.|

 Also, if police arrest someone for drunk driving, they may be held to make sure they are no longer impaired before they are released.

 If the person doesn’t have a phone, the person may be allowed to make a phone call to let family, friends, or relatives know they were released.

 7 Different Ways to Get Out of Jail and Post Bond/Bail

 - Own Recognizance – This involves a person signing a contract and agreeing to return for all court appearances.
 No bail and no security is required.
 Own Recognizance is commonly used for non-violent misdemeanor crimes.
 An OR (Own Recognizance), or ROR (Released on Own Recognizance), is also more common in counties where jail overcrowding is an issue, like Marion County.
 Although more counties are moving towards pre-trial release programs.

 - Cash Bond- A cash bond is a bond a person pays using the total amount of cash.
 Any person can post this type of bond.
 Once the person resolves the case, a cash bond can be refunded if there are no fees, fines, or restitution owed.